 The United States consuls will be instructed to convey copies of this notification to the proper Chinese authorities at the five ports.

-[L. 8.]
+Given under my hand and seal of office-this 10th day of January, [L. s.]
 1856.
-PETER PARKER.
-Given under my hand and seal of office this 10th day of January, and the second secon Second second

 Mr. Gillmer to Mr. Marcy.